ids-s1-20/project-x404_pagenotfound/proposal/proposal.md

 volcano, documenting where and when each eruption occurs, as well as the eruption type and category.
-At present we are unsure exactly how the data was collected as the sources don’t specify but we will continue to research how it might have been collected as we progress. \#\# 2.
-Data
+At present we are unsure exactly how the data was collected as the sources don’t specify but we will continue to research how it might have been collected as we progress.

+## Data Sets

 ``` r
 glimpse(volcano)